tobias1012/tobias1012.github.io/_posts/2020-07-01-StaticREST.md

 # The Idea

-Suppose we have an API in which no data is secret, do you have a reason to have a back-end to parse this?

-For many projects, the answer to this question is yes, and this is a viable answer.
-For projects where the answer is no, this method can be used.
+In a project with no secret data, there isn't the biggest uses for a backend. there are still a lot of reasons to have a backend, especially for proprietary software.

+There is also a problem if the data is more than a normal computer can be expected to process quickly.
+Therefore this is more of an experiment than anything else.

-The main idea is to have a server which servers all the data, or all data in structured sections, and thereafter let the client parse this data with some code also fetched from the server.
+The main idea is to have a server which serves all the data, or all data in structured sections, and thereafter let the client parse this data with some code also fetched from the server.

 ## The Advantages

-* Less strain on server
+* Less strain on server.
-* Possible to use GitHub Pages
+* Possible to use GitHub Pages.
-* Cheaper
+* Cheaper.
-* Simpler
+* Simpler.

 ## The Disadvantages

-* Can't have secret data
+* Can't have secret data.
-* Extra strain on client
+* Extra strain on client.
+* NOTE: This is a non-exhaustive list.
+For your specific project there can be more.

 # The PoC